BasementKrew/revelation.io/_posts/2014-07-14-golang-bytes.markdown

 Bits, Bytes, Strings, Characters, Encoding and the like are interesting subject to explore.
 Depending on which communities you hang out in, answers to these questions are likely to vary.
 I was originally thinking of just covering the bytes package, but since the strings and bytes packages share so many APIs in common, it didn't make sense to me cover one without the other.
 So without farther ado, let's jump right in.

-For me, one of the first things I noticed when programming in Go was how the strings were immutable.
-This probably only comes as a shock to Ruby programmers, as pretty much every other modern programming language I have done work in, tends to have to immutable strings, save Ruby.
-Of course this comes down to your definition of mutability, but for me (and the golang authors.
+For me, one of the first things I noticed when programming in Go was how the strings are immutable.
+This probably only comes as a shock to Ruby programmers, as pretty much every other modern programming language I have done work in, tends to have to immutable strings (save Ruby).
+Of course, this comes down to your definition of mutability, but for me (and the golang authors.
 See [here](http://golang.org/ref/spec#String_types)) strings are immutable.
 A slice of bytes on the other hand, are in fact mutable.
-Since C was one of the first programming languages I learned to program in this felt pretty natural to me.
-Basically the difference between a `const char` or `char` buffer.
-If you take a look at the article Rob Pike wrote on the golang blog you find that this lines up nicely as Rob says: "a string is in effect a read-only slice of bytes".
-It's a good read for any appraising golang programmer, so I will include a link to it below for you to have a look over.
+Since C was one of the first programming languages I learned to program in, this felt pretty natural to me.
+Basically the difference is the same as the difference between a `const char` or `char` buffer.
+If you take a look at the article Rob Pike wrote on the golang blog, you find that this lines up nicely as Rob says: "a string is in effect a read-only slice of bytes".
+It's a good read for any aspiring golang programmer, so I will include a link to it below for you to have a look over.
 Just to prove we know what we are talking about, let's have a few examples:

 ```go
 package main